Dehghanni/Teofl/Writing.md

 A: Government regulation

-  - ✔As the biggest organization in the country, the government had better to impose stringent restrictions in order to curb the ever-growing contamination of big companies.
+  - ✔As the biggest organization in the country, the government had better to impose stringent restrictions in order to curb the ever-growing contamination of big companies and circumscribe them.
 They do so by:
-    - Prosecuting contaminative activities
+    - Prosecuting contaminative activities in order to stem the rise in pollution.
     - Suspending companies&#39; commercial activities
     - adopting prohibitive measures such as the threat of shutting down the companies which exceed the imposed maximum level of pollution.
     - Not issuing the commencement certification for businesses that are not well-equipped with a proper waste disposal system.
     - Monetary punishment and levying a high tax on contaminative industries
     - Offering incentive packages such as giving low-interest loans, tax exemption, and tax costs if companies employ green technologies and modern waste disposal plants.
     - All these regulations will keep the gloomy clouds of exhaust spewed by factories in check.
-  - ✔✔The rules defined by governments have been assessed by well-rounded experts and are excellent measures to take, with the low risk of hurting the environment.
+  - ✔✔The rules defined by governments have been assessed by well-rounded experts and are excellent measures to take, thereby reducing the wastage of resources in addition to the low risk of hurting the environment.

 B: Environmental awareness groups

     - ✔environmentally-conscious organizations are usually non-profit and conduct their activities for the sake of nature itself.
 They expose companies and industries&#39; pollution and put the government under immense pressure to adopt proper measures to curb them.
 They foreground this important issue which might have otherwise gone unnoticed.
     - ✔✔Launching such campaigns will promote public awareness about the environment.
-Many people unknowingly contaminate their surroundings because of a lack of proper education.
+Many people unknowingly contaminate their surroundings because of a paucity of proper education.
 These campaigns and groups can teach citizens the best ways of disposing of their trash such as waste segregation and using suitable trash cans.
-These groups may reduce the number of streets and beaches littered with cans, bottles, and papers by educating people.
+These groups may mitigate the number of streets and beaches littered with cans, bottles, and papers by educating people.

 C: Individual efforts